US Secretary of Defense Says Washington Will Not Tolerate China's 'Coercion and Intimidation' - ExBulletin

 Austin reiterated calls Australian Prime Minister Anthony Albanese made in his opening speech at the forum for China to engage in regular and direct communications to help prevent any potential conflict.

-The United States noted that since 2021 – long before Li became defense minister – China has refused or failed to respond to more than a dozen requests from the US Department of Defense to speak with senior officials. leaders, as well as multiple requests for ongoing dialogue and work-level commitments.
+The United States noted that since 2021, long before Li became defense minister, China has refused or failed to respond to more than a dozen requests from the U.S. Department of Defense to speak with senior officials. leaders, as well as numerous requests for ongoing dialogues and commitments at the operational level. .

 |